 - Phone Number 0134-33-2523

-7. Treat your taste buds to the original taste of Otaru Beer
+7. Treat your tastebuds to the original flavor of Otaru Beer

 Otaru Beer is an additive-free organic beer that complies with German manufacturing methods, and bears the slogan “Like No Other” Otaru Beer Otaru Warehouse No.1, along the canal, houses a pub that serves the basic Pilsner, Dunkel, and Weiss varieties as well as limited edition seasonal beers.
 The pub is the perfect place to enjoy fresh beer and dishes made with local ingredients.